-The variation of torque wrenches have changed greatly over the years.
-Many people choose upon personal preference, where the click torque wrench is the most common in the car mechanic world due to simplicity and cost.
-Below is the three most common forms of torque wrenches.
+The variation of torque wrenches has changed over the years due to technological advances.
+Many people choose upon their personal preference and the click torque wrench is the most common due to simplicity and lower costs.
+Below are the four most common forms of torque wrenches available today:

-The beam wrench is very similar to how a weighing scale works.
+The beam wrench is very similar to the way a weighing scale operates.
 The head and the handle of the wrench are separated by a lever arm.
 A scale also moves when pressure is applied so that you can view the torque whilst tightening.
-It is not used as much as the click because its hard to read the torque whilst you are tightening a bolt as well as visibility may be poor and you might not be able to see it.

-The electronic torque wrenches use an LCD/LED screen to indicate when the torque has been reached.
+The digital torque wrench uses an LCD/LED screen to indicate when the torque has been reached.
 Some even come with memory cards to store information regarding the torque that you have set.
-However, same issues with not being able to view it whilst you are using it.

-How To Use A Torque Wrench For Wheel Bolts
+How To Use a Torque Wrench For Lug Nuts

-The main purpose of a torque wrench is to tighten a bolt to a certain torque setting.
-You simply cannot do this with a normal wrench and most of the time it is a guessing game that results in over or under torquing the bolt.
+The main purpose of a torque wrench is to tighten a bolt to a certain torque value.
+You simply cannot do this with a normal wrench and most of the time it’s a guessing game that results in over or under torquing the bolt.

 - Ensure Torque Wrench Is Calibrated.
-Purchase the best torque wrench for wheel bolts that is already calibrated correctly.
+Purchase the best torque wrench for lug bolts that is already calibrated correctly.
 All the ones mentioned above are calibrated and ready for use.

 - Research Torque Setting For Your Bolts.
 Find the foot-pounds torque setting required for your specific vehicle and bolts.
 For example, on my Mercedes wheels in the picture above, 100 foot pounds of torque was used.